The Dynasty (2025 film)

-The Dynasty (A dinasztia) is a 2025 Hungarian documentary film about the kleptocratic business activities of the family of Hungarian prime minister Viktor Orbán.
+The Dynasty (A dinasztia) is a 2025 Hungarian documentary film about the kleptocratic business activities of the family of former Hungarian Prime Minister Viktor Orbán.
 Released on February 7, 2025 by Direkt36 after almost one year of work, it mainly discusses István Tiborcz, Orbán's son-in-law.

 Synopsis

-Direkt36, Válasz Online, Telex, and Forbes journalists discuss the enrichment of István Tiborcz, the son-in-law of Hungarian Prime Minister Viktor Orbán, what the precursors to this were as early as the 1990s, how Orbán and Lajos Simicska played a role in this, and how public procurements that the European Union's inspectors considered to be severely unlawful played a role in this.
+Direkt36, Válasz Online, Telex, and Forbes journalists discuss the enrichment of István Tiborcz, the son-in-law of former Hungarian Prime Minister Viktor Orbán, what the precursors to this were as early as the 1990s, how Orbán and Lajos Simicska played a role in this, and how public procurements that the European Union's inspectors considered to be severely unlawful played a role in this.

 In the film, Eva Vajda recounts the so called Fidesz headquarter case, where the party received real estate and sold it immediately to relatives to establish intransparent businesses, and the Kisfaludy tourist development program.

-Hungarian-American journalist Bence X. Széchenyi, descendant of Hungarian nobleman and statesman Ferenc Széchényi, secretly recorded his attempt at applying for admission to Tiborcz's elite club, BOTANIQ Budai Klub, which was opened in 2023.
-A staff member showed him around, and told him that the club has around 170 members, that the point of the club is that "whatever happens here stays here," and that illegal gambling is taking place.
+Hungarian-American journalist Bence X. Széchenyi, descendant of Hungarian nobleman and statesman Ferenc Széchényi, secretly recorded his attempt at applying for admission to Tiborcz's elite club, Botaniq Budai Klub, which was opened in 2023.
+A staff member showed him around, and told him that the club has around 170 members, that the point of the club is that "whatever happens here stays here", and that illegal gambling is taking place.
 The entrance fee was €4000 and the membership fee was €8000 per year.
-Széchenyi said that compared to other membership clubs that he visited, the prices here were "ridiculously high."
-The end of the film shows the reply of the club's owner, where they denied that illegal gambling is taking place, and the reply of Tiborcz, where he said that his success is "mainly due to the fact that I work with a good team of excellent managers with whom we make good business decisions."
+Széchenyi said that compared to other membership clubs that he visited, the prices here were "ridiculously high".
+The end of the film shows the reply of the club's owner, where they denied that illegal gambling is taking place, and the reply of Tiborcz, where he said that his success is "mainly due to the fact that I work with a good team of excellent managers with whom we make good business decisions".

 Production

 The film was produced by Direkt36, which as of 2025 is one of the few investigative journalism teams in Hungary.
-Direkt36 staff were Kamilla Marton, András Pethő and Dániel Szőke, together with director Máté Fuchs, co-director Bálint Bíró and other film professionals.
+Direkt36 staff were Kamilla Márton, András Pethő, and Dániel Szőke, together with director Máté Fuchs, co-director Bálint Bíró and other film professionals.
 The film was released after almost one year of work.